hyosung11/Launch-School/Courses/journal.md

 13:58 Trying to get .gitignore to work.

 17:27 I transcribed all the questions and my answers from the assessment.
 I have study sessions planned with Alex and Laurent tomorrow.

+## 20220518 수요일

+09:07 I walked one mile at the Duck Pond along the trail because we ended up driving to school this morning.
+I'm looking at the comments on my assessment now and I have a study session with Laurent at 10:00.